linazoo/third-phase/week-1/thursday.md

 ##### Core Challenges

-With your group, continue your DBC Overflow project.
+With your group, continue your client project.

 #### Resources